Juan-David-Lopez-Arce/client-server-text-editor/README.md

 C | Unix Pipes | Concurrency | Systems Programming

-A concurrent, multi-client text editor built in C that allows multiple users to edit a shared document in real time.
+A high-performance concurrent text editor in C that allows multiple clients to edit a shared document in real time.
+Built from scratch using threads, epoll, and low-level IPC.

-Designed to handle concurrent edits safely using threads, synchronization primitives, and efficient inter-process communication via Unix pipes and epoll.
+## Highlights

+- Built a multi-client real-time editor in C using epoll and threads
+- Designed a thread-safe shared document model
+- Implemented IPC using Unix pipes
+- Handled concurrent edits without race conditions or deadlocks

 ## Overview